-Employers pension contributions and direct payments to pensioners of £3,695,000 were paid in 2017/18.
-This includes deficit recovery contributions of £2,646,400 paid in respect of the 3 year period 2017/18 to 2019/20.
-Of this amount £1,747,100 relates to financial years 2018/19 and 2019/20.
+&lt;sup>1 Employers pension contributions and direct payments to pensioners of £1,100,000 were paid in 2018/19 (2017/18: £3,695,000).
+A further £882,000 of deficit recovery contributions paid in advance in 2017/18 were released from the Pensions Reserve and charged to the General Fund in 2018/19.
+The balance of the deficit recovery contribution payment of £2,646,400 in respect of the 3 year period 2017/18 to 2019/20 of £865k will be released to the General Fund in 2019/20.

-17.5 Collection Fund Adjustment Account
+18.5 Collection Fund Adjustment Account

-The Collection Fund Adjustment Account manages the differences arising from the recognition of council tax income and non-domestic rates income in the Comprehensive Income and Expenditure Statement as it falls due from council tax payers and business rate payers compared with the statutory arrangements for paying across amounts to the General Fund from the Collection Fund.
+The Collection Fund Adjustment Account manages the differences arising from the recognition of council tax income and non-domestic rates income in the Comprehensive Income and Expenditure Statement as it falls due from council tax payers and business rate payers, compared with the statutory arrangements for paying across amounts to the General Fund from the Collection Fund.